Bbrnn/CTF/Net-force-CTFs/Javascript/Level104.md

 I start my research since I didn't know what unescape function is.

-In MDN docs,\
+In MDN docs,

-The unescape() function replaces any escape sequence with the character that it represents.\ Specifically, it replaces any escape sequence of the form %XX or %uXXXX (where X represents one hexadecimal digit) with the character that has the hexadecimal value XX/XXXX. \
+The unescape() function replaces any escape sequence with the character that it represents.\ Specifically, it replaces any escape sequence of the form %XX or %uXXXX (where X represents one hexadecimal digit) with the character that has the hexadecimal value XX/XXXX.
 If the escape sequence is not a valid escape sequence (for example, if % is followed by one or no hex digit), it is left as-is.

 This means that\
 unescape decodes URL-encoded strings containing escape sequences.
-Example: unescape("%3Cdiv%3E") returns <div>.
+Example: unescape("%3Cdiv%3E") returns div tag

 To decode the whole string I pasted it to **cyberchef** and used the URL decode to decodde the whole string